Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 What's it called?

-Your favorite bridge in the whole wide world?
+Your favourite bridge in the whole wide world?

 Where's it sit in the top five?